 BWI can process up to 800 tonnes of waste per day from Kota Kinabalu, Kota Belud, Penampang, Putatan and Tuaran.
 Different types of waste are processed into different intermediary materials.
-By using environmentally sustainable processes, municipal solid waste which is the main type of waste BWI receives, is recycled and further processed into bottled compressed natural gas, organic fertiliser and plastics pellets.
-Any 2D or 3D reject fractions of municipal solid waste will be converted into refuse derived fuel pellets.
+By using environmentally sustainable processes, municipal solid waste which is the main type of waste BWI receives, is recycled and further processed into plastics pellets and any 2D or 3D reject fractions of municipal solid waste will be converted into refuse derived fuel pellets.
 Recyclable waste that do not require further processing are sold to other downstream recyclers or manufacturers.
+Bottled compressed natural gas and organic fertilizer are other downstream products.

-© 2019 Borneo Waste Industries Sdn.
+© 2020 Borneo Waste Industries Sdn.
 Bhd.